In our neighborhood, nobody wants to be the homeowner with the sad-looking house during Christmas.

 Never Attach Clips or Hooks Directly to Your Garage Door

-Your garage door is usually made up of steel or fiberglass and may have a layer of insulation in the middle.
-If you attach clips or hooks directly to the door (especially if you’re screwing directly into the door), you’ll end up damaging the door.
+Your garage door is usually made up of steel or fiberglass.
+It may have a layer of insulation in the middle.

-Not only will this damage the surface of the door, but it may hurt the door’s durability or ruin how it opens and closes.
+Not only will this damage the door’s surface, but it may also hurt the door’s durability or ruin how it opens and closes.

 Hiring a Professional Is OK